We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Grace Kelly

-• Oven Test: We placed each pie pan (empty) in a 375°F oven for 20 minutes, then used an infrared thermometer to note the final surface temperature.
+• Oven Test: I placed each pie pan (empty) in a 375°F oven for 20 minutes, then used an infrared thermometer to note the final surface temperature.

-• Blind Bake Graham Cracker Crust Test: We blind-baked graham cracker crust in each pan to see how easy they were to line and if the results were even and golden.
+• Blind Bake Graham Cracker Crust Test: I blind-baked graham cracker crust in each pan to see how easy they were to line and if the results were even and golden.

-• Apple Pie Test (Winners-Only): We baked Gooey Apple Pie in each of our favorite pie pans to see if the bottom crust was cooked through or soggy, and if it was easy to cut and serve slices of pie.
+• Apple Pie Test (Winners-Only): I baked Gooey Apple Pie in each of my favorite pie pans to see if the bottom crust was cooked through or soggy, and if it was easy to cut and serve slices of pie.

-• Usability and Cleanup Tests: Throughout testing, we evaluated how easy the pie dishes were to use, pick up, and cleanup.
+• Usability and Cleanup Tests: Throughout testing, I evaluated how easy the pie dishes were to use, serve from, and clean.

 What We Learned